codingforpleasure/customized-workspace/Ubuntu/useful-resources/optimizers.md

 ### Stochastic Gradient Descent with mini-batches

 ### SGD With momentum (with Exponentially Weighted Moving Average)

+momentum helps to accelerate the process of SGD.

 The above shows gradient descent with momentum term, where the `lr` is actually fixed for all parameters on different dimension.